Paywerk Integration Portal

 Step 5.
 Process the order.
 Based on status change received in step 4, you can either mark the order completed or, in case of failed payment, offer other payment options.
 The order status you should use in your own e-commerce platform depends on your own workflows.
 You can treat CONFIRMED status as payment done, and whatever steps may follow that (like order confirmation) is up to you.

 Step 6.
-Fulfil the order.
+Fulfil the order (not applicable to Swedbank merchants at this point).
 Depending on whether the order was paid via Pay Now or Pay Later payment option, you may need to mark the order items as fulfilled.

 • For Pay Now payment method fulfilling the order is optional, but we recommend doing it so you can have a clear overview in Paywerk's Merchant Portal which orders are not fulfilled, which are partially and which fully fulfilled.